Review and road test of the Mercedes-Benz E-Class E220d

-The tenth generation Mercedes-Benz E-Class is a stronger proposition, especially in this volume E220d diesel guise, offered with or without 4WD.
-Jonathan Crouch drives it.
+The tenth generation Mercedes-Benz E-Class is a stronger proposition in this improved form, especially in this volume E220d diesel guise.
+Jonathan Crouch takes a look.

 Ten Second Review of the Mercedes-Benz E-Class E220d

 Cars are rarely as crucial to their makers or buyers as this E-Class model is to Mercedes.
 This full-sized Executive segment contender is the backbone of the German company's range and a perennial favourite of the corporate car park.
-In lighter, larger tenth generation guise, it retains a sensible side but dials up the desirability, aiming to offer a smarter, more prestigious approach to Executive class motoring than its closest competitors.
-It does so with more efficient engines, particularly the 2.0-litre diesel unit you'll find in this volume E220d variant.
+This improved version of the tenth generation model is more appealing than ever, retaining a sensible side but dialing up the desirability, aiming to offer a smarter, more prestigious approach to Executive class motoring than its closest competitors.
+It does so with a range of ever-more efficient engines, which contiue to include the 2.0-litre diesel unit you'll find in this volume E220d variant.
 Plus, there's astonishing technology and comfort that makes you question the need for a larger luxury saloon.
 Rivals from Audi, BMW and Jaguar should be worried.

 No car epitomises what Mercedes-Benz stands for better than this one - the E-Class.
 This version is the most advanced yet, which is essential of course.
 When your rivals include cars as good as the Audi A6, the BMW 5 Series and the Jaguar XF, you can't afford to not to try and set the standard.
 With is why this MK10 model E-Class claims the classiest cabin, the most efficient running costs and the most advanced technology in the segment.
 Advanced driver assistance features even allow it to take a step closer to fully autonomous driving.